Archives

 Swedish Board of Agriculture

-Folded sheet metal covers the facade, and the color and shadows change with the light.
+Folded sheet metal covers the facade, and the colour and shadows change with the light.

 The office concept – hiking through Sweden